|8:00 a.m. ||Registration, Breakfast, and Sponsor Exhibits |

 Watch the recording at your convenience.

-Video of the meeting will be available through December 31, 2021.
+Video of the meeting will be available through December 31, 2022.
 CME and MOC will not be available for any delayed viewing.
 No registration is necessary.
-We will send the link to all members in early October.
+We will send the link to all members in late April.

 WDS Members: Free